Safety in the home

 There are ways to prevent trips and falls in the home including:

 Hoarding is a behaviour where people accumulate food, clothing or other household items and struggle to discard items.
 Over time, the inability to throw things away can overrun the pace of collecting.
 The ongoing build-up of collected items can lead to unsafe and unhealthy living spaces.
-Hoarding can cause serious sanitary issues that post a variety of health risks including poor air quality, possible pest infestations and mould problems.
+Hoarding can cause serious sanitary issues that pose a variety of health risks including poor air quality, possible pest infestations and mould problems.

 Always check the company you ask to take household items away has a waste licence.
 All businesses and traders who transport waste are legally required to have a waste carrier’s licence.
 You can check if a waste carrier is registered by looking on the Environment Agency’s public register or by calling 03708 506 506.
 Call the Environment Agency hotline on 0800 80 70 60.
 Report your concerns anonymously to Crimestoppers online.